laravel/jetstream-docs/2.x/features/password-confirmation.md

 #### Ensuring The Password Has Been Confirmed

-Next, Livewire components that contains an action that should require password confirmation before being invoked should use the `Laravel\Jetstream\ConfirmsPasswords` trait.
+Next, Livewire components that contain an action that should require password confirmation before being invoked should use the `Laravel\Jetstream\ConfirmsPasswords` trait.

 After adding this trait to a component, you should call the `ensurePasswordIsConfirmed` method within any Livewire action that requires password confirmation.
 This should be done at the very beginning of the relevant action method: